tp2vis/distribute/README.md

 Efforts behind the scenes will be released : https://github.com/kodajn/tp2vis (currently not shown yet)

+What you need really is "tp2vis.py" in your work directory.

 ## Release Schedule

 The current beta release is for experts with experience on interferometer data reduction with CASA.
 We seek feedback from the experts for further development.
 Release to non-experts is planned in future.